karollynecosta/aws_solutions_architect-associate/README.md

 O que precisa ser configurado fora da VPC para que a VPN site-to-site funcione?
 R = An internet-routable IP address static of the customer gateway's external interface for the on-premises network

+ec2throttledException:
+Your VPC does not have sufficient subnet ENIs or subnet IPs.
+You only specified one subnet in your Lambda function configuration.
+That single subnet runs out of available IP addresses and there is no other subnet or Availability Zone which can handle the peak load.

+AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud, helping you meet your business and regulatory backup compliance requirements.
+AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can configure and audit the AWS resources you want to backup, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.

+An AI-powered Forex trading application consumes thousands of data sets to train its machine learning model.
+The application’s workload requires a high-performance, parallel hot storage to process the training datasets concurrently.
+It also needs cost-effective cold storage to archive those datasets that yield low profit. == Use Amazon FSx For Lustre and Amazon S3 for hot and cold storage respectively.